 When downloading a plugin (via the browser or through the plugin manager), your IP address is associated with downloading that specific plugin for at most 1 hour.
 This information is not shown anywhere, and is only used as a basic measurement against artificially inflating plugin download counts.

 If you log in to the Openplanet site with your Github account, we store the following pieces of information relating to your account: Your username, your Github account's ID, the primary email address associated with your Github account, the time you logged in, and your IP address.
 Your email address is only used to email you notifications about your plugin reviews.
+Your IP address is stored to detect and avoid abuse on our website.

 Page updated 4 months ago by Miss